StanfordPL/stoke/README.md

     $ export PATH=$PATH:/<path_to_stoke>/bin

-Setting the path is important for the testing tools to run.
 To run the tests, choose the appropriate command:

     $ make test
     $ make sandybridge_test